 Real estate investors looking to scale quickly and expand their residential investment portfolio often run into the same problem fairly quickly – too many financed homes.
 Most conventional lenders in the U.S. will allow borrowers up to 5 or 10 financed properties either with that lender or financed in general.
 After that, the available financing is limited or non-existent conventionally.
 This limits the investors’ ability to scale and grow their real estate portfolio without having more equity.
 Usually, releasing more equity is either not available or too expensive to make the numbers work.
-This is exactly where a portfolio loan comes in.
+This is exactly where portfolio loans come into play.

 Here are 5 reasons how a portfolio loan is able to help an investor solve the issue of having too many financed homes, and grant them the ability to scale on their own terms and pace.